A short overview of hiking tours near Hotel Agathawirt

 We would like to present you hiking tours for every taste around Hallstatt and Bad Goisern in the Ausseerland.
 You will find challenging summit tours on the Dachstein and other mountains, round tours for the whole family with a stunning view, hut hikes, theme hikes, tours along lake shores and winter hiking paths.

-East shore hiking path at Lake Hallstatt
+East bank trail at Lake Hallstatt

 Those who like variety also get their money’s worth, especially children, because the hike can be combined with a short train ride or boat trip.
 To enter the landscape experience, there are several possibilities.